Apodaca

 Apodaca ([apoˈðaka]) is a city and its surrounding municipality that is part of Monterrey Metropolitan area.
 It lies in the northeastern part of the Monterrey Metropolitan Area.
 It is known for becoming recently a heavy industrialized city.
 As of 2019, the city houses 70% of the industrial plants of the state of Nuevo León.
 Apodaca is as well the fourth most exporting city in México.
-The municipality has an area of 183.5 km2.
+The municipality has an area of 224.7 km2.
 The population has recently increased from around 115,000 people in 1990 to almost 600,000 in 2015.
 Being one of the fastest-growing territories in terms of population in the Metropolitan Area, becoming the third most populous municipality as of 2015.
 The municipality is home to Monterrey International Airport which is considered to be the fourth most important in the country and is also one of the municipalities main employers.

+Geography

+The municipality has an area of 224.7 km2.

 Climate

 Transportation

-Two airports, General Mariano Escobedo International Airport (IATA: MTY) and Del Norte International Airport (IATA: NTR), are located in Apodaca.
+Two airports, Monterrey International Airport (IATA: MTY) and Del Norte International Airport (IATA: NTR), are located in Apodaca.

-VivaAerobus Airline and Grupo Aeroportuario Centro Norte have their corporate headquarters on the grounds of Escobedo Airport.
+Viva Airline and Grupo Aeroportuario Centro Norte have their corporate headquarters on the grounds of Escobedo Airport.